Ribon Nama Ume Ame Hard Candy with Fresh Plum Paste

 Ume plums are often used in Japanese snacks as well, and in addition to the Ume-flavored potato chips that I introduced a few days ago, in Japan, there is a wide range of snacks and candies with Umeboshi flavor.

 Since I am fond of those treats with slightly sour-acidic, salty Ume flavors, today I purchased another popular product of that kind.

 Ribon Nama Ume Ame (リボン 生梅飴)

-Nama Ume Ame, literally fresh Ume plum hard candy is a popular Ume candy in Japan with fresh Ume plum paste inside.
-It has been around since a long time ago and enjoyed as a standard Ume candy in Japan, like Lotte Koume Candy.
+“Nama Ume Ame (生梅飴)”, literally Fresh or Raw Plum Hard Candy, is a popular Ume candy in Japan filled with fresh Ume plum paste.
+It has been around since a long time ago and enjoyed as a standard Ume candy today, like Lotte Koume Candy.

 The Japanese plum candy Nama Ume Ame is translucent and cloudy, and you can hardly see the paste inside from the outside.